ZcashFoundation/frost/book/src/tutorial/refreshing-shares.md

 The Trusted Dealer needs to first run `compute_refreshing_shares` where the new SecretShares are generated and then verified.
 This is done with [`KeyPackage::try_from()`](https://docs.rs/frost-core/latest/frost_core/frost/keys/struct.KeyPackage.html#method.try_from):
-`caluclate_zero_key` returns a new SecretShare and PublicKeyPackage Each new `SecretShare` and `PublicKeyPackage` must then be sent via an [**authenticated** and **confidential** channel ](https://frost.zfnd.org/terminology.html#peer-to-peer-channel) for each
+`compute_refreshing_shares` returns a new SecretShare and PublicKeyPackage Each new `SecretShare` and `PublicKeyPackage` must then be sent via an [**authenticated** and **confidential** channel ](https://frost.zfnd.org/terminology.html#peer-to-peer-channel) for each